KungFuPanda21/JsonPathService/README.md

 # JsonPathService

 This spring boot based application will provide a jsonPath evaluation function via http.
 It will not be RESTful but easy to use.
+Use the docker file with `docker build -t CHOOSE-A-NAME .` and `docker run CHOOSE-A-NAME`.

 # Spring Boot Project